gaqzi/reflections/content/python/functools_partial_flattens_nestings_automatically.md

+---
-Title: Python's 'functools.partial' Flattens Nestings Automatically
+title: Python's 'functools.partial' Flattens Nestings Automatically
-Date: 2021-11-08
+date: 2021-11-08
+---

 The constructor for `functools.partial()` detects nesting and automatically flattens itself to a more efficient form.
 For example: